Frequently asked questions

 However, in an emergency it may still be necessary to use another student’s adrenaline injector.
 If another student's adrenaline injector has been administered and there are concerns that the other student may be placed at risk, he or she can be transported in an ambulance to hospital.

 Schools are reminded that the NSW Ambulance Cover assists schools by meeting the cost of ambulance accounts for students where an ambulance is called for a student illness or injury while at a NSW government school or a school related activity.
-For further information refer to the Health and Safety, Ambulance Cover.
+For further information refer to the Health Safety and Staff Wellbeing, Ambulance Cover.

 ASCIA Action Plans should be reviewed when patients are reassessed by their doctor.
 If there are no changes in diagnosis or management, the medical information on the ASCIA Action Plan may not need to be updated.
 However, it is important that the patient has and supplies to the school the most recent version of the ASCIA Action Plan as these reflect best practice in anaphylaxis management.